Learning PySpark Part 1: Setting up an Environment

 docker image ls

-Use any to print image information to the terminal:
+Image information is printed to the terminal:

 Now that we have an image we can use it to create a container.